Osiris-Team/Osiris-Team/dev_contract.md

 - All parties have freely agreed to the following and look forward to working together.
 - Any previous versions are superseded upon mutual acceptance and transmission of a dated signed copy.
 - This contract intended to be valid from acceptance by all parties until termination.
+- This Agreement constitutes the entire understanding between the parties and supersedes all prior agreements or understandings, whether written or oral.
+9.2 Amendments: Any amendments to this Agreement must be in writing and signed by both parties.

 ## 4. Governing Law and Dispute Resolution